dhyaniarun1993/foody-catalog-service/README.md

 # foody-catalog-service
 This project exposes Apis(written in Golang) to manage catalog of the foody system.

-To know about the archotecture of full product, click [here](https://github.com/dhyaniarun1993/foody-documentation "Foody documentation").
+To know about the architecture of full product, click [here](https://github.com/dhyaniarun1993/foody-documentation "Foody documentation").

 ## Getting Started

 ### Manual

+#### Prerequisites

+1. Golang
+2. Mongodb Server
+3. Jaeger(Optional)

 #### Clone Repo